 Links to Third Party Websites

-Lykke Vanuatu Ltd has included links on this site for your use and reference.
+Lykke Cyprus Ltd has included links on this site for your use and reference.
 We are not responsible for the privacy policies on these websites.
 You should be aware that the privacy policies of these sites may differ from our own.
 The existence of any such links does not constitute an endorsement of such websites, the contents of the websites or the operators of the websites.

 Links to Third Parties

-Lykke Vanuatu Ltd will never disclose any private or otherwise confidential information in regards to our clients and former clients to third parties without the express, written consent of our clients, except in such specific cases in which disclosure is a requirement under law, or is otherwise necessary in order to perform verification analysis on the clients’ identity for the purposes of safeguarding their account and securing their personal information.
-Lykke Vanuatu Ltd also reserves the right to disclose the clients’ personal information when it believes that disclosure is necessary to protect the clients’ rights and/or to comply with a judicial proceeding, court order, or legal process served on the Firm’s site.
-Lykke Vanuatu Ltd will not be liable for any unlawful or unauthorised use of the clients’ personal information resulting from cookies on the Firm’s website that Lykke Vanuatu Ltd does not have access to or control over.
+Lykke Cyprus Ltd will never disclose any private or otherwise confidential information in regards to our clients and former clients to third parties without the express, written consent of our clients, except in such specific cases in which disclosure is a requirement under law, or is otherwise necessary in order to perform verification analysis on the clients’ identity for the purposes of safeguarding their account and securing their personal information.
+Lykke Cyprus Ltd also reserves the right to disclose the clients’ personal information when it believes that disclosure is necessary to protect the clients’ rights and/or to comply with a judicial proceeding, court order, or legal process served on the Firm’s site.
+Lykke Cyprus Ltd will not be liable for any unlawful or unauthorised use of the clients’ personal information resulting from cookies on the Firm’s website that Lykke Cyprus Ltd does not have access to or control over.

 Sharing Information with Our Affiliates

-Lykke Vanuatu Ltd may share certain personal information with our affiliates for business purposes.
+Lykke Cyprus Ltd may share certain personal information with our affiliates for business purposes.
 The information that is shared will be used for informing customers on new services and products, providing better service to the customers, or to aid in the trading activity, its affiliates of the company as permitted an applicable by law.
 Our affiliates includes companies that are owned by us, companies that we have stakes in and also companies that has ownership shares in our company.

 Sharing Information with Third Parties

-Lykke Vanuatu Ltd will not disclose your personal information to third parties, except as described in this policy.
+Lykke Cyprus Ltd will not disclose your personal information to third parties, except as described in this policy.
 The disclosure to third parties may include the sharing of your personal information with non-affiliated companies to help provide you with better services.
-Companies that are non-affiliated with Lykke Vanuatu Ltd will maintain the confidentiality of the information that is shared with them.
-The usage of the information will be dictated by Lykke Vanuatu Ltd. Lykke Vanuatu Ltd will only keep your information and will not sell it to any other parties.
+Companies that are non-affiliated with Lykke Cyprus Ltd will maintain the confidentiality of the information that is shared with them.
+The usage of the information will be dictated by Lykke Cyprus Ltd. Lykke Cyprus Ltd will only keep your information and will not sell it to any other parties.

 Choice/Opt-out

-If you no longer wish to receive any communication from the company, you may opt-out of by following the relevant instructions included in each communication sent by Lykke Vanuatu Ltd. Lykke Vanuatu Ltd reserves the right to contact you, albeit the fact that you have opted out, in cases where Lykke Vanuatu Ltd deems such contact as necessary.
+If you no longer wish to receive any communication from the company, you may opt-out of by following the relevant instructions included in each communication sent by Lykke Cyprus Ltd. Lykke Cyprus Ltd reserves the right to contact you, albeit the fact that you have opted out, in cases where Lykke Cyprus Ltd deems such contact as necessary.

 You shall be notified accordingly if your personal information is collected by any third party that is not our agent/ service provider, so you can make an informed decision as to whether or not you want to share your information with that party.